 Hold tight guys, I’m going to talk about the weather.
 We have had weeks and weeks of warmth and sun but we woke up this morning to rain and a significant drop in temperature.
 In fact it is thundering and lightening outside my window as I write this.

 So now that it’s cooling down we need warm and healthy dinners like this coconut curry and we need them fast.
-And luckily this is made in the pressure cooker so it really can be on the table in a matter of minutes!
+And luckily, just like this vegetable curry, this is made in the pressure cooker so it really can be on the table in a matter of minutes!

 As I mentioned before Will and I are trying not to eat any meat during the week so we’ve been experimenting with lots of new vegetarian dinners and we’ve actually been really enjoying it.